 Another major expense undertaken by a company in their first year of operations is the visa fees for foreign employees.
 The larger a company’s staff, the higher the annual cost of their visa fees; however, other related factors also add to this expense.

 For instance, in order for Dubai free zone companies to justify an increase in their employee visa quotas, they have to rent out a larger office space.
 This increase in annual rental costs will also add to their overall expense for the first year of business.

 Do you need guidance regarding how to register a business in UAE?
 Our consultants at Decisive Zone offer specialised business setup consultants in UAE for every type of company, license, and location.
-We have mainland licenses starting from AED 19,999 and free zone licenses starting from AED 9500.
 Contact us now for more information.